Alice Weidel: COVID-19 pandemic

 During the COVID-19 pandemic in Germany, Weidel's stance changed.
 In March 2020, she said that COVID-19 could "spread unhindered" in Germany, while all EU countries were "practically shutting down public life."
 This would have "fatal consequences" for Germany, and the government must "finally take appropriate steps now."
 She spoke of a "negligent game with the lives and health of our citizens," because, according to everything we know, the virus "poses a higher risk of infection and a greater risk of mortality than the common flu."
 After the shutdown, however Weidel called for the economy to be restarted "immediately"; the "chaos policy of the federal government" was "disastrous."
 At the end of May 2020 she called the federal government's Corona policy "pre-democratic" and accused it of "a blanket restriction of basic rights and then distributing them again piecemeal as if by an act of mercy".
 After party leader Jörg Meuthen had criticized the party for showing too much solidarity with the COVID-19 protests in Germany, Weidel said that she could "recommend to anyone who tries to defame this movement to simply attend a demonstration.
 She described the Infection Protection Act as unconstitutional; therefore, they "were right to take to the streets".

 In July 2021, Weidel stated that she would not be vaccinated against COVID-19 for the foreseeable future and complained that healthy unvaccinated people in Germany were being discriminated against – she also did not believe in an implied vaccination requirement.
 In mid-November 2021, she contracted COVID-19 and had to go into quarantine at home.
 In an interview with journalist Erhard Scherfer for the Phoenix on 8 December 2021, Weidel emphatically denied his statement that the majority of hospital intensive care units were unvaccinated.
 When asked where she obtained the figures, Weidel cited the Federal Statistical Office as her source.
 The Federal Office itself, however, quickly clarified that it did not have such data at all, which triggered considerable media attention.
-At an AfD event in Heilbronn in March 2024, Weidel asked who actually takes responsibility “for all the vaccine-damaged people, who are in wheelchairs, who have died.”
+At an AfD event in Heilbronn in March 2024, Weidel asked who actually takes responsibility "for all the vaccine-damaged people, who are in wheelchairs, who have died."

 LGBTQ issues

-Weidel has said she supports civil partnership for gay and lesbian couples, noting she is a lesbian herself and in a civil partnership with another woman.
+Weidel has said she supports civil partnership for gay and lesbian couples, noting she is a lesbian herself and in a civil partnership with another woman, Sarah Bossard.
+She opposes legalization of same-sex marriage, stating that she supports protecting the "traditional family".
+Weidel and Bossard have two children.

 She combines this position with her negative attitude towards asylum in Germany and Islam.
 Weidel said that she sees family policy as more liberal than her party: "Family is where children are."

-Weidel has stated her opposition to discussion of sexuality prior to puberty saying that "I don't want anyone with their gender idiocy or their early sexualisation classes coming near my children."
-She has also expressed her opposition to legalization of same-sex marriage, stating that she supports protection of the "traditional family" while also supporting "other lifestyles".
+She has stated her opposition to discussion of sexuality prior to puberty saying that "I don't want anyone with their gender idiocy or their early sexualisation classes coming near my children."